Identification of Peer Effects with Miss-specified Peer Groups: Missing Data and Group Uncertainty: Conclusion

-Our identification and Monte-Carlo results demonstrate that it is possible to conduct empirical analysis of peer effects despite missing data and group uncertainty.
-Regarding missing data, we require only that the researcher has access to a sample of individuals with outcome, exogenous characteristic and group membership data.
+Our identification results and empirical work demonstrate that it is possible to conduct empirical analysis of peer effects despite missing data and group uncertainty.
+Regarding missing data, we require only that the researcher has access to a sample of individuals with outcomes, exogenous characteristics and group identifiers.
 We propose a method which does not require information on group size, nor on individuals which are not sampled, nor on whether such individuals even exist.
 In principle, and subject to the limitations discussed below, this opens up the possibility of peer effects studies based on widely available individual level survey data (provided that it contains group identifiers).
-Two examples of such data are the PISA sample of students, for which school-grade identifiers are available, and household surveys with local area identifiers (e.g. Census tracts or suburb identifiers).
 We also show that peer effects can be identified under group uncertainty.
-Our results could also be extended to incorporate both missing individuals and group uncertainty simultaneously.
+Future work may extend our results to incorporate both missing individuals and group uncertainty simultaneously.

-A limitation of this paper is that our results are specific to the group interactions model we consider.
-Under more general network structures (e.g. social networks), it is not the case the specified group fixed effects reduce the problem of miss-specification to the problem of inferring the group size.
-This is because the missing individuals do not all exert the same peer effect on the sampled individuals.
+A limitation of our work is that our results are specific to the group interactions model we consider.
+Under more general network structures (e.g., social networks), it is not the case that the specified group fixed effects reduce the problem of miss-specification to the problem of inferring the group size.
+Future work may seek to bridge this divide.